Overview

 Why Would an Organization Need UEBA?

 Security operations often use SIEM (Information and Event Management) platforms to monitor and identify potential security threats.
 SIEMs gather event logs and security alerts but struggle to detect unknown or advanced security threats that don’t involve malware.
-Credential theft — or an internal or external attacker who has previously had access to your network.
+Credential theft—an internal or external attacker who has previously had access to your network.

 How Does UEBA Work?